 The architecture in this city has been very well preserved.
 The Parroquia de San Miguel Arcánge is a 17th-century church with pink spires and is the most photographed and popular spot in the city.

 There are cobblestone streets, great restaurants and cafes, and quaint establishments.
 Wandering the streets are just one of the many great things to do here.

 Also, most of the best chefs in the entire country have restaurants in San Miguel de Allende.
 So you know there is going to be some amazing food here.

 It’s also a major ex-pat location for people from all over including the US, Europe, and Canada.
 It’s a very safe and lively place, the perfect combo for a city to visit or live in.

 Merida is the capital of the state of Yucatán and about a 3.5-hour drive from Cancun.
-It has Mayan history, mansions from the 1500s, colorful homes, and is one of the top cultural places in Mexico.
+It has Mayan history, mansions from the 1500s, and colorful homes, and is one of the top cultural places in Mexico.